joshleblanc/view_component_reflex/README.md

 <%= render(TodoComponent.with_collection(Todo.all)) %>
 ```

+## API

+### permit_parameter?(initial_param, new_params)
+If a new parameter is passed to the component during rendering, it is used instead of what's in state.
+If you're storing instances in state, you can use this to properly compare them.

 ## Custom State Adapters

 ViewComponentReflex uses session for its state by default.
 To change this, add